Ty Jordan: Personal life and death

 In December 2018, Jordan's mother, Tiffany, was diagnosed with stage 4 lung cancer.
 She received a bone cancer diagnosis the following month in January.
 In November 2019, a picture went viral of Jordan kneeling with a friend on the opposing team in prayer for Jordan's mother.
 She died in August 2020.

-On December 25, 2020, Jordan died in Denton, Texas, after being shot in the abdomen from an apparent self-inflicted accidental gunshot.
+On December 25, 2020, four months after his mother's death, Jordan died in Denton, Texas, after being shot in the abdomen from an apparent self-inflicted accidental gunshot.
 He was 19 years old.
 His death on Christmas was just a day after he was named the conference newcomer of the year.

 Jordan's memorial service was held on January 6, 2021, at AT&T Stadium in Arlington, Texas.
 The University of Utah chartered a plane, and his service was attended by members of the athletic department and most of the football team and coaching staff.
 It was just the second memorial service ever held at AT&T Stadium—the first was the tribute to U.S. military sniper Chris Kyle in 2013.

 Legacy

-After his death, the Ty Jordan Memorial Scholarship was founded, and it was awarded to Aaron Lowe, whom Jordan played with in both high school and at Utah.
+After his death, the Ty Jordan Memorial Scholarship was founded, and it was awarded to Aaron Lowe, with whom Jordan played in both high school and at Utah.
 Lowe changed his jersey number to No. 22 in Jordan’s honor.
 Lowe was shot and killed on September 26, 2021, which was nine months and one day after Jordan’s death.
-No. 22 was retired on October 30, 2021 in Jordan’s and Lowe’s memories.
+No. 22 was retired on October 30, 2021, in Jordan’s and Lowe’s memories.
 On December 3, 2021, at the Pac-12 Conference Championship, there was a “moment of loudness” in their memories.